Michael Fitts

-Academic career
+Biography

+Education

-Fitts earned a bachelor of arts degree from Harvard College in 1975.
-Inspired by To Kill a Mockingbird and its heroic protagonist Atticus Finch, he attended Yale Law School.
-Fitts was editor of the Yale Law Journal and received his Juris Doctor in 1979.
+Fitts received a Bachelor of Arts from Harvard College in 1975 and a Juris Doctor from Yale Law School in 1979.

+Law career

 Fitts served as a clerk for federal judge and civil rights advocate Leon Higginbotham, who became a mentor to him.
-He then worked as an attorney in the U.S. Justice Department's Office of Legal Counsel, where he served as outside counsel to the President, White House and Cabinet.
+He then worked as an attorney in the United States Department of Justice's Office of Legal Counsel, where he served as outside counsel to the President, the White House, and the Cabinet.

+University of Pennsylvania

 His teaching career began at the University of Pennsylvania Law School in 1985.
 Fitts served 14 years as dean of the University of Pennsylvania Law School, from 2000 to 2014, where he was recognized for greatly increasing the school's offerings in interdisciplinary education.
 He also presided over a quadrupling of Penn Law's endowment, a more than 40 percent increase in the size of the Law School faculty and a doubling of all forms of student financial aid.
 Fitts also oversaw the rebuilding or renovation of the entire Law School campus.
 In recognition of his accomplishments, the Penn Law School's Board of Overseers named a faculty chair, a scholarship and an auditorium at the school in his honor.

-Fitts has written extensively on presidential power, separation of powers, executive branch decision-making, improving the structure of political parties and administrative law.
-He served as president of the American Law Deans Association.
+Fitts has written on presidential power, separation of powers, executive branch decision-making, improving the structure of political parties and administrative law.
+He is a member of the Law and Political Process Study Group of the American Political Science Association.